 Atticus collects and uses your personal information to deliver the help you request, to evaluate whether to represent you, and to improve our services and website.
-As part of the process for identifying and connecting you with the right legal help, we may share your personal information with other law firms and service providers.
+As part of the process for identifying and connecting you with the right legal help, we may share your personal information with other law firms, service providers, and/or financial partners.
 Atticus may also use your personally identifiable information to inform you of other products or services available from Atticus and its affiliates.
 Atticus may also contact you to participate in surveys to conduct research about your opinion of current services or of potential new services that may be offered.

 We use aggregated or anonymized information for remarketing with Google Analytics, for ad targeting, to analyze trends, to administer our services, to improve customer service, to diagnose problems with our servers, to track user movement, and to gather demographic information for aggregate use.
 Users can opt out of some advertising features by visiting Google or the NAI consumer opt-out page.
 We may freely publish, disclose and use aggregated or anonymized information to or with third parties.